Deerwalk Institute of Technology: Deerwalk Compare Nepal

+Deerwalk Incubation Center provides transitory and facilitative assistance to students who want to venture out with their own startups.
+Students are provided with basic office infrastructure and both legal and business counselling services.

 Research

 DWIT Research and Development Unit (R&D Unit)

 The DWIT Research and Development (R&D) team is the innovative unit of DWIT.
 The goal of the team is typically to research new products and services and add to the DWIT facilities and the society.
 The students of DWIT work in this department as interns.

 The major task of the team is the production of digital video classes.
 The video lectures are distributed for free by Deerwalk Learning Center.
-The videos are interactive learning resources for Grades 4-12, designed as per the curriculum prescribed by Curriculum Development Center.The videos have an estimated reach of more than 30 Lakhs in Nepal.
+The videos are interactive learning resources for Grades 4-12, designed as per the curriculum prescribed by Curriculum Development Center.
+The videos have an estimated reach of more than 30 Lakhs in Nepal.

 DWIT Incubation-center

-DWIT provides a workplace for budding and neo-startups, known as the Incubation Center.It is a space given to student entrepreneurs to develop their businesses in the initial and transitional phases.
+DWIT provides a workplace for budding and neo-startups, known as the Incubation Center.
+It is a space given to student entrepreneurs to develop their businesses in the initial and transitional phases.
 The facility is provided until the start-ups are moderately stable.